 Malian guitarist and singer Habib Koité is one of Africa’s most popular and recognized musicians.

-One of the keys to his success has been is dedication to touring.
-A true road warrior, Habib Koite & Bamada have performed more than 1500 shows since 1994 and appeared on some of the world’s most prestigious concert stages worldwide.
+One of the keys to his success has been his dedication to touring.
+True road warriors, Habib Koite & Bamada have performed more than 1500 shows since 1994 and appeared on some of the world’s most prestigious concert stages worldwide.

-Called "Mali's biggest pop star" by Rolling Stone (in an infamous article in which Bonnie Raitt compared Habib to Jimi Hendrix and Stevie Ray Vaughn), Habib has also received raves from widely read publications such as People, Entertainment Weekly and the New York Times.
+Called "Mali's biggest pop star" by Rolling Stone (in an infamous article in which Bonnie Raitt compared Habib to Jimi Hendrix and Stevie Ray Vaughn), he has also received raving reviews from widely read publications such as People, Entertainment Weekly and the New York Times.

 Habib Koité - Lead vocal, guitar

 Abdoul Wahab Berhé - Bass, kamalé ngoni

 Mahamadou Koné - Tamani (talking drums), barra